 - Choose a quiet time of day for beginner drivers to practice – mid-morning or late evenings during the week and early in the morning on weekends are good times to practice

 - Start driving in a quiet residential area – this will help your child gain calm and confidence before building up to busier roads

-To learn more about the DriveWise SafeStart driving course or to attend one of our free seminars, please visit our About SafeStart page to discover why our three-pronged approach to learning how to drive is the best in the industry.
+To learn more about the DriveWise SafeStart driving course, please visit our About SafeStart page to discover why our three-pronged approach to learning how to drive is the best in the industry.